Reverting Data Entries (Undo)

 Reverting data entries in Reports

-In Jedox Web, you can use Set Reference for Undo both in Reports (for unlocked cells) and in Report Designer.
+In Jedox Web, you can use Set Reference for Undo both in Reports (for unlocked cells) and in Designer.
 In Reports, however, even if you can select multiple cells at the same time, the reference is set only on the first cell that you select.
 It is recommended that you set references on cells individually.

 Monitoring current undo locks